 rtn + <CAMEL_CASE>

-ADF lets us create different types of templates to abstract common functionalities used in our projects, for example Page Templates and Task Flow Templates.
-This templates should be created using the following pattern:
+ADF let us create different types of templates to abstract common functionalities used in our projects, for example Page Templates and Task Flow Templates.
+These templates should be created using the following pattern:

 <CAMEL_CASE> + Template